Mark Chapter Ten

 Mark 10:10-12

-When they were in the house again, the disciples asked Jesus about this.
-He answered, 'Anyone who divorces his wife and marries another woman commits adultery against her.
-And if she divorces her husband and marries another man, she commits adultery.'
+When they were indoors once more, the talmidim asked him about this.
+He said to them, "Whoever divorces his wife and marries another woman commits adultery against his wife; and if a wife divorces her husband and marries another man, she too commits adultery."

 In Jewish practice, it was the man who could give his wife a certificate of divorce and send her away.
 Jesus explained that, if this was the wife that God had sent him and he put her away, it would be adultery to be with any other woman.
 Jesus went on to extend it to the woman as well knowing that there would be a time when either one could send the other away.
 Under Jewish law, adultery was all about the physical relationship between a man and a woman.
 Jesus extended it to the heart and simply looking on a woman with lust in what is known as the sermon on the mount (see Matt.
 5:28).
 The heart is the center of the soul and so Jesus was, in fact, extending adultery into the spiritual realm.